oscarotero/Embed/README.md

 echo $oembed->bag->get('author_name');
 ```

-You can access also to the main request/response objects to inspect, for example, the headers returned:
+You can access also to the response object to inspect, for example, the headers returned:

 ```php
 use Embed\Embed;